 Where attitudes prove an obstacle to education, Street Child staff advocate at community and household levels to promote the rights of all children to education - and the importance of on-going parental and caregiver support to a child's academic progress.
 Street Child also trains and supports communities in managing and holding to account their own schools.

-Finally, even with all the above in place, it is frequently the case that communities, in particular impoverished rural communities where the idea of school is still new, cannot find ways of paying teachers and affording the costs of education.
+find ways of paying teachers and affording the costs of education.
 Wherever possible, Street Child seeks to address this challenge by helping communities grow their income.

 Since 2013 we have provided over 100 school management committees with agricultural grants and technical support to develop rice farms and seed lending schemed where the projects made following harvest help to meet educational costs.